-A healthful diet rich in green vegetables, beans and seeds plus strength-building exercise forms the foundation for healthy bones.
-Osteo-Sun was designed to complement these healthy behaviors with essential bone-supportive micronutrients and polyphenol-rich prune powder.
-Each capsule supplies 500 IU vegan vitamin D3, so 1-4 capsules can be used depending on each person’s individual vitamin D requirement.
-Osteo-Sun was designed to be higher in vitamin D and lower in calcium compared to most other bone health supplements, and provides a small dose of calcium per capsule as insurance for adequacy.
+A healthful diet rich in green vegetables, beans, and seeds, plus strength-building exercise forms the foundation for healthy bones.
+Osteo-Sun was designed to complement these healthy behaviors with essential bone-supportive micronutrients.
+Each capsule supplies 250 IU vegan vitamin D3 and 200 mg calcium, so 1-3 capsules can be used, depending on each person’s individual requirements.

 Calcium and magnesium are structural components of bone

 The minerals calcium and magnesium are important for providing structure to bone tissue.
 Most (over 99 percent) of the body’s calcium and more than half of the body’s magnesium is stored in the bones and teeth.1 Calcium and phosphorus are part of the major structural molecule (hydroxyapatite) that makes up bone, and magnesium is present on the surface of that molecule.
-Calcium and magnesium are found in abundance in whole plant foods, and low doses are included in Osteo-Sun as insurance for adequate intake, especially in women with smaller appetite for greens.
+Calcium and magnesium are found in abundance in whole plant foods, however a small amount of supplementation may be appropriate, especially for some women, since calcium absorption decreases after menopause and some women may have a smaller appetite for greens.

 Vitamin K is involved in chemical reactions that control bone formation, and the dose of K2 in Osteo-Sun complements other Vitamin K containing foods and supplements to assure optimal K2 intake without providing excess.